 It is important to remember that you do not simply have to take what is being offered by your insurance company.
 You have a legal right to bring a breach of contract action against your insurance company if you believe you are not being treated fairly.

 Another option that is available if your insurance company is not offering fair compensation for the total loss of your vehicle is to invoke what is referred to as the “appraisal clause” in your insurance policy.
 Not all insurance policies have appraisal clauses, but most Oregon insurance policies do.
 Request a certified copy of your insurance policy.
 Review it to see if it includes an appraisal clause.
 If it does, consider invoking it and demanding that a third party appraiser evaluate the pre-loss value of your vehicle.
 If the 3rd party appraiser’s evaluation is for more than the insurance company is offering, the insurance company has to pay the appraiser’s bill and the amount he or she determines is the pre-loss value of your vehicle.
 All new insurance policies sold in Oregon after January 1, 2010 must contain an appraisal clause, and all Oregon insurance policies sold prior to January 1, 2010 must have the appraisal clause added when it is renewed.

-Regrettably, many policy holders simply do not realize the protection afforded by the appraisal clause in their insurance policies and because of this appraisal clauses are often not invoked, even when the policy holder could materially benefit by doing so.
+Regrettably, many policyholders simply do not realize the protection afforded by the appraisal clause in their insurance policies.
+The appraisal clauses are often not invoked, even when the policyholder could materially benefit by doing so.

 Both the Proof of Loss and Appraisal Clause can only be used if it is your insurance company that is being unreasonable.
 What then do you do if it is the other driver’s insurance company that is refusing to fairly compensate you for your total loss?